lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 ## Network topology

 The network topology is shown in the next diagram.
-The MCC computer will be access point to the MCS network.
-To implement the networks the IE3200 and IE3000 CISCO switched are used.
+This network is implemented using the IE3200 and IE3000 CISCO switches.

 ![Network Architecture](./resources/Network_Architecture.svg)